Arizona drivers license

 You will need to meet the following requirements to be able to move on to this stage in the licensing process.

-• Hold your permit for at least 6 months
+• Have held an instruction permit for at least six months

-• Complete 30 hours of supervised driving practice in addition to 10 hours of night driving
+• Complete 30 hours of supervised driving, including at least 10 hours at night

-• Proof of Arizona MVD-approved driver education program
+• OR provide proof of completion of an Arizona MVD-approved driver education program

 Step 1: Visit Arizona MVD